Codecademy/docs/content/python/concepts/file-methods/terms/seek/seek.md

 ---
-Title: ".seek()"
+Title: '.seek()'
 Description: "Allows the user to move the location of the file handle's reference point within an open file from one place to another."
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Files"
+  - 'Files'
-  - "Methods"
+  - 'Methods'
-  - "Functions"
+  - 'Functions'
-  - "Strings"
+  - 'Strings'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
-  - "paths/data-science"
+  - 'paths/data-science'
 ---

 Allows the user to move the location of the file handle's reference point within an open file from one place to another.